 ISL offers a limited number of scholarships each year for exceptional students.
+See below for details of how to apply for Internal Scholarships or External Scholarships.

 Types of Scholarships